BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

 .. important::

    As currently set up, PalmettoBUG automatically uses all the derived p-values in the FDR adjustment process.
-However, it may not be wise to treat symmetrical comparisons (such as T-cell --> B-cell and B-cell --> T-cell) as independent tests needing correction for multi-comparison.
+However, it may not be wise to treat reverse-order comparisons (such as T-cell --> B-cell vs. B-cell --> T-cell) as independent tests needing correction for multi-comparison.
-   Symmetrical comparisons like these are NOT 100 % IDENTICAL, however they are understandably highly related to each other -- I was not sure how to handle the FDR correction for these, so for now the default behaviour is just to correct them all as if they were independent hypothesis tests.
+   Comparisons like these are NOT 100 % IDENTICAL, however they are understandably highly related to each other -- I was not sure how to handle the FDR correction for these, so for now the default behaviour is just to correct them all as if they were independent hypothesis tests.
 If this is not preferred (it is likely too harsh in correcting for multicomparisons?), it should be fairly straightforward